DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2022-11-18-core-website-v5.md

 See the <a href="https://docs.google.com/presentation/d/1DTwWYCDogFHeTuYVMmxEsMPkJcTsq7GZUMouz_VO-4A/edit?usp=sharing" target="_blank">Beta Round 1 UR Findings report (opens in new tab)</a> for more detail.

 ### Business needs identified following feedback and show and tell sessions
-- Individual development strands (Pathway 1, 2, 3 and 4 and Upon aspiring directors and new directors) should not be presented as separate programmes.
+- Individual development strands (Pathway 1, 2, 3 and 4 and Upon aspiring directors and new directors) should not be presented as separate programmes
 - Provide a route for users to see all development programmes and their strands
 - Support the user journey of users looking for development programmes by title